-Governance Strategy Risk Management Metrics and Targets org go clii an sclose the ganization's vernance around mate-related risks d opportunities Disclose the actual and potential impacts 10 of climate-related risks and opportunities on the organization's businesses, strategy, and financial planning where such information is material Disclose how the organization identifies, assesses, and manages climate-related risks Disclose the metrics and targets used to assess and manage relevant climate-related risks and opportunities where such information is material Re commended Disclosu res a) Describe the board's oversight of climate-related risks and opportunities a) Describe the climate-related risks and opportunities the organization has identified over the short, medium and long term a) Describe the organization's processes for identifying and assessing climate-related risks a) Disclose the metrics used by the organization to assess climate-related risks and opportunities in line with its strategy and risk management process b) Describe management's role in assessing and managing climate- related risks and opportunities b) Describe the impact of climate-related risks and opportunities on the organization's businesses, strategy and b) Describe the organization's processes for managing climate-related risks b) Describe the targets used by the organization to manage climate-related risks and opportunities and performance
+Governance Strategy Risk Management Metrics and Targets Disclose the organization's governance around climate-related risks and opportunities Disclose the actual and potential impacts 10 of climate-related risks and opportunities on the organization's businesses, strategy, and financial planning where such information is material Disclose how the organization identifies, assesses, and manages climate-related risks Disclose the metrics and targets used to assess and manage relevant climate- related risks and opportunities where such information is material commended Disclosu a) Describe the board's oversight of climate-related risks and opportunities a) Describe the climate-related risks and opportunities the organization has identified over the short, medium and long term a) Describe the organization's processes for identifying and assessing climate- related risks a) Disclose the metrics used by the organization to assess climate- related risks and opportunities in line with its strategy and risk management process b) Describe management's role in assessing and managing climate- related risks and opportunities b) Describe the impact of climate- related risks and opportunities on the organization's businesses, strategy and b) Describe the organization's processes for managing climate- related risks b) Describe the targets used by the organization to manage climate- related risks and opportunities and performance

 9 Adopted from the Recommendations of the Task Force on Climate-Related Financial Disclosures.
-The TCFD Recommendations apply to non-financial companies and financial-sector organizations, including banks, insurance companies, asset managers and asset owners.
+The TCFD Recommendations apply to nonfinancial companies and financial-sector organizations, including banks, insurance companies, asset managers and asset owners.
 10 For this disclosure, impact refers to the impact of climate-related issues on the company.

 financial planning. against targets

-c) Describe the resilience of the organization's strategy, taking into consideration different climaterelated scenarios including a 2°C or c) Describe how processes for identifying, assessing, and managing climaterelated risks are integrated into the organization's against targets
+c) c) Describe how

+resilience of the processes for

+organization's identifying,

+strategy, taking assessing, and

+into consideration managing climate-

+different climate- related risks are

+related scenarios integrated into the

+including a 2°C or organization's

-lower scenario overall risk management
+lower scenario overall risk

+management